 College powers up new welding building in Penticton

-Welders training in the South Okanagan now have a state-of-the-art facility in which to hone their trade.
+Welders training in the South Okanagan now have a state-of-the-art new shop in which to spark their torches and test their metal.

-On Monday, Aug.
-20, College officials, students, industry partners and community members gathered at the Penticton campus to mark the opening of OC’s new $2.2-million, 465-square-metre (5,000 square ft.), welding facility.
+Okanagan College officials, students, industry partners and community members gathered at the Penticton campus today to mark the opening of the College’s new $2.2-million, 465-square-metre (5,000 square ft.), welding facility.